Three apprehended after two injured in clashes over pigeon flying in Delhi's Seelampur

 The matter came to light after a video of the incident was shared on Twitter.

-"At about 11.15 am a PCR call was received at Seelampur Police Station about a quarrel wherein two persons Deepak and Naveen were injured," informed Priyanka Kashyap, Deputy Superintendent of Police (DCP) East.
+"At about 11.15 am a PCR call was received at Seelampur Police Station about a quarrel wherein two persons Deepak and Naveen were injured," informed Deputy Commissioner of Police (DCP), North-East.

-"During the primary investigation, it has emerged that both parties are neighbours and the dispute has erupted between both parties over "Kabutar Bazi" (pigeon flying) which lead to fight and injury to two persons," Kashyap added.
+"During the primary investigation, it has emerged that both parties are neighbours and the dispute has erupted between both parties over "Kabutar Bazi" (pigeon flying) which lead to fight and injury to two persons," added the DCP.

 The accused have been identified as Chand Mohammad (21), Sameer (20) and their father Rafik alias Tinda (45).